pzivich/zEpid/README.md

     Life Table
     Simulation method to estimate expected person-time at risk

 A full guide of the package and a sample dataframe are underdevelopment.
 Please see my other repository ('Python-for-Epidemiologists') for more information.
-For examples before the guide is uploaded, please see zepid_tutorial in documents
+For examples before the guide is uploaded, please see zepid_tutorial in documents and the walkthrough.md for some general guides

 If you have any requests for items to be included, please contact me and I will work on adding any requested features.